eduardomallmann/reactive-web-mongodb-akka/README.md

-# Spring Boot Reactive Web Example with Mongo Reactive and Akka
+## Spring Boot Reactive Web Example with Mongo Reactive and Akka

-## _From Reactive Spring Boot_
+### _From Reactive Spring Boot_
 _By Josh Long_

-This example was taken of [Lesson 4: Reactive Streams Redux](https://www.safaribooksonline.com/videos/reactive-spring-boot/9780135255124/9780135255124-RSBL_01_04_00) from this course.
+This example was taken from [Lesson 4: Reactive Streams Redux](https://www.safaribooksonline.com/videos/reactive-spring-boot/9780135255124/9780135255124-RSBL_01_04_00) of this course.

 #### Requirements
 - Java 10